Chart Color Schemes

 Mosman - North is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Mosman - North's population was approximately 14,389 as of November 2025, according to AreaSearch's analysis.
-This figure reflects a growth of 626 people since the 2021 Census, which recorded a population of 13,763.
-The increase is inferred from the ABS estimated resident population of 14,353 in June 2024 and an additional 39 validated new addresses since the Census date.
-This results in a population density ratio of 4,386 persons per square kilometer, placing Mosman - North within the top 10% of national locations assessed by AreaSearch.
-The area's 4.5% growth rate since the census is close to the SA4 region's 5.4%, indicating competitive growth fundamentals.
-Overseas migration contributed approximately 91.5% of overall population gains during recent periods in Mosman - North.
+Mosman - North's population is around 14,389 as of November 2025.
+This reflects an increase of 626 people since the 2021 Census, which reported a population of 13,763 people.
+The change is inferred from the estimated resident population of 14,353 from the ABS as of June 2024 and an additional 39 validated new addresses since the Census date.
+This level of population equates to a density ratio of 4,386 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch.
+Mosman - North's growth rate of 4.5% since census positions it within 0.9 percentage points of the SA4 region (5.4%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration, contributing approximately 91.5% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs the NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-According to projections over this period, Mosman - North's population is expected to decline by 47 persons by 2041.
-However, specific age cohorts are anticipated to grow, notably the 85 and over age group, which is projected to increase by 686 people.
+Over this period, projections indicate an overall population decline of 47 persons by 2041.
+However, growth across specific age cohorts is anticipated, led by the 85 and over age group, projected to increase by 686 people.

 Frequently Asked Questions - Population